polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/smart-contracts/ink-fundamentals.md

 ### Learn More

-- Learn about the [FREAME Contracts Pallet](https://docs.rs/pallet-contracts) which is used to deploy and execute ink! contracts.
+- Learn about the [FRAME Contracts Pallet](https://docs.rs/pallet-contracts) which is used to deploy and execute ink! contracts.

 ### Examples